CFrancis03/clox/README.md

-# Clox++: A C++ Port of the Lox Interpreter

-This is a C++ implementation of the **Lox** interpreter from Bob Nystrom's book _Crafting Interpreters_.
-It is a work-in-progress, faithful port of the original Java-based interpreter to a lower-level language for educational purposes.
+# clox

+**clox** is a C++ port of the Lox tokenizer (scanner) from the book [Crafting Interpreters](https://craftinginterpreters.com/) by Bob Nystrom.

+This project currently implements **only the tokenizing (scanning)** phase of the Lox language, converting source code into a sequence of tokens via a REPL interface.

+Support for files and the rest of the interpreter pipeline is planned for future development.

+---

-## 📚 About
+## 🔍 Features

-_Lox_ is a dynamically-typed, object-oriented programming language implemented in Chapter 4 onward of *Crafting Interpreters*.
-This project reimplements the same language and interpreter logic in modern C++17.

-The goal is to better understand:
+- REPL-style input: type in Lox code line-by-line
+- Scanner/tokenizer converts input into:
+  - Keywords (`if`, `var`, `while`, etc.)
+  - Identifiers
+  - Numbers (ints & floats)
+  - Strings
+  - Symbols (`+`, `-`, `==`, etc.)
+- Clear formatted token output for debugging

+---

+## 🚧 Coming Soon

+- File-based source scanning
-- Lexical analysis and tokenization
+- Parser and AST generation
-- Interpreter design
-- Porting high-level designs to systems-level code
+- Runtime evaluation (interpreter)

+---

-## 🔧 Build Instructions
+## 🛠️ Build and Run

-Make sure you have `g++` and `make` installed.
-Then run:

 ```bash
 make
 ./lox